-- Discover the many ways to cook chicken.
+They discover the many ways to prepare chicken.

-- Play the survivor game and see who can go under the water at the river (It’s the beginning of May.
-It’s cold.
-This is mountain run off river water.
-Carpe dunkem.
-But here’s an activity I don’t want an invitation to).
+They play the survivor game and see who can go underwater at the river It’s cold at the beginning of May with the mountain run off.
+But, carpe dunkem.
+(Here’s an activity I don’t want an invitation to).

-- Write my stories.
-(There’s nothing like listening to a seven year old share his mall shooting story that ends in tragedy: mom was shot).
+There’s nothing like listening to a seven year old share his mall shooting story.

-- Read their books: Horrible Histories First World War is a favourite of the youngest right now, The Mother Daughter Book Club, Life of Pi, and War & Peace (yes, you read that right, and no, it wasn’t my suggestion).
+Horrible Histories First World War is a favourite amongst the youngest right now.
+And amongst the older kids, The Mother Daughter Book Club, Life of Pi, and War & Peace (yes, you read that right, and no, it wasn’t my suggestion).

 Since we are new to our home, we’re also working on our new backyard together, as it is presently a forest with a handful of blasted rocks thrown in, plus a gorgeous view of the lake/river (depends on the time of day and when the neighbouring dam is in action).
 We are cleaning up raw land.
 There are many sticks to burn and spaces to clear and fresh air to consume.